Editor’s Note: YourVetFriend.com may earn for purchases made through links in this post.

 If your cat is in distress–breathing hard, vocalizing a lot, passing lots of loose stool, passing lots of blood, weak or very lethargic–don’t wait until morning.
 Find the nearest 24-hour emergency vet clinic and go there now

-A bland diet of cooked boneless, skinless chicken breast meat only works well for most cats with an upset tummy.
+A bland diet of cooked boneless, skinless chicken breast meat only works well for most kitties with an upset tummy.
 Plus, most cats consider chicken meat a special treat so it keeps them eating.

 Encourage Intake of Liquids